 What about fine appeals?

-If a borrower wishes to appeal a fine because the laptop was returned late due to unusual circumstances, s/he can begin at the Science Library checkout desk.
+If a borrower wishes to appeal a fine because the laptop was returned late due to unusual circumstances, s/he can begin at the Price Science Commons & Research Library checkout desk.
 Please note that the following are generally not reasons we will waive a fine:

 What kinds of machines are available?

-The primary model of laptop available at the Science Library is currently the Dell Latitude D5430.
+The primary model of laptop available at the Price Science Commons & Research Library is currently the Dell Latitude D5430.
 The machines all have wireless capability and the latest version of the Microsoft Office suite of applications.
 Click here for more information about the hardware.
 Users may not alter the machine's software, which includes downloading software or attempting to subvert this limitation.

 What if a laptop is damaged?